 Darkvision with almost double the range is nice for any character, especially one that might skulk around in dark places more often than usual.

 Owlin lack the many sprawling abilities of other lineage options.
-Instead, they make themselves one of the best races for any D&D 5e Rogue with a short and sweet list of high-power tools.
+Instead, they make themselves a key choice in many of the best D&D 5e builds for Rogues with a short and sweet list of high-power tools.

 Kobolds Make Small but Mighty Rogues